 Ditching the habit also improves the success rate of IVF, which makes it all the more important for couples relying on assisted reproduction for combating with major fertility issues.
 Moreover, it is an excellent choice for women who are already pregnant as they can protect their babies from major risks and have a safe pregnancy.
 It is not only essential for a woman to stop smoking but the male partner should also practice the same, primarily to preserve his own fertility and secondly, to prevent his partner from being exposed to second hand smoke.

-Gaudium IVF is the best IVF clinic in India which is reputed for offering advanced infertility techniques and gynecological care for its patients.
+Gaudium IVF is the best IVF clinic in Delhi, India which is reputed for offering advanced infertility techniques and gynecological care for its patients.
 The clinic also educates patients about preserving their fertility and having safe pregnancy by following healthy lifestyle habits.

 Contact here for free second opinion from Dr Manika Khanna, the top infertility specialist in India.